pslu-mphil/Core-course-notes/book/03_detection/intro/intro.md

 The overarching learning outcomes for this module are below, lecture-specific learning outcomes are included in the notes for each lecture.

-- The basics of aqueous and organic chemistry
+- Understand the basics of aqueous and organic chemistry
-- The chemistry of atmospheres
+- Understand the chemistry of atmospheres
-- Chemistry in astrophysical contexts
+- Understand chemistry in astrophysical contexts
-- Understand how the chemistry of environments can be used to detect life
+- Be familiar with how the chemistry of environments can be used to detect life

 **Lectures**
 ```{tableofcontents}